WHAT ARE THE CAUSES OF MENTAL ILLNESS?

-Negative Thoughts: Constantly having and believing on negative thoughts make a person more anxious stuck them in a cycle of depression or anxiety.
+Negative Thoughts: Constantly having and believing in negative thoughts make a person more anxious stuck them in a cycle of depression or anxiety.

 Unhealthy Habits: Habits like sleeplessness, lack of exercise, and poor diet are important risk factors of causing mental illness.

-Substance Abuse: Long-term and constant substance abusers have been associated to anxiety, depression, bipolar disorder, and worsening of mental health conditions.
+Substance Abuse: Long-term and constant substance abuse has been associated to anxiety, depression, bipolar disorder, and worsening of mental health conditions.

-Emotional Abuse: Experiencing abuse like physical, sexual, emotional, or verbal abuse increase the risk of anxiety, depression, and post-traumatic stress disorder.
+Emotional Abuse: Experiencing abuse like physical, sexual, emotional, or verbal abuse increases the risk of anxiety, depression, and post-traumatic stress disorder.